Who is an agent?

 There can be a provision in the agency agreement that the agent is entitled to an indemnity payment instead if he or she wishes to receive it.
 This is based on the amount of business that the agent has brought to the principal over the preceding five years or the period of the agency agreement if the period is shorter.
 The maximum payment is the average annual commission.

-Therefore, when a sales or commission agency agreement ends, the agent should think carefully about whether compensation payment or indemnity payment is likely to be larger.
+Therefore, when a sales agency agreement ends, the agent should think carefully about whether compensation payment or indemnity payment is likely to be larger.
 If it has taken the agent some time to build up customer base for the principal, even if sales are now, compensation might be a better choice.